U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Montana State University is 17:1, and the school has 41.9 percent of its classes with fewer than 20 students.
-The most popular majors at Montana State University include: Engineering; Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Education; and Family and Consumer Sciences/Human Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 73.0 percent.
+The student-faculty ratio at Montana State University is 18:1, and the school has 40.9 percent of its classes with fewer than 20 students.
+The most popular majors at Montana State University include: Business, Management, Marketing, and Related Support Services; Engineering; Family and Consumer Sciences/Human Sciences; Health Professions and Related Programs; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 73.5 percent.